CharlesStover/mssql-query-builder/README.md

   If aggregate functions are included in the SELECT clause's select list, the GROUP BY clause calculates a summary value for each group.

+* ### having(...having: string[])
+  Specifies a search condition for a group or an aggregate.
+HAVING can be used only with the SELECT statement.
+HAVING is typically used with a GROUP BY clause.
+When GROUP BY is not used, there is an implicit single, aggregated group.

 * ### input(value: Input)
   Inputs a SQL variable and returns its generated variable name.